CONTACT YOUR CITY COUNCILLOR NOW.

 Resources

-The Resources link provides a list of local environmental organizations which might be expected to have an interest in Line 9.
+The Resources Link lists environmental organizations which might be expected to have an interest in Line 9.

 In 2012 the U.S. Natural Resources Defense Council (NRDC) printed an excellent background report prepared by U.S. and Canadian environmental organizations.
 "Going in Reverse: The Tar Sands Threat to Central Canada and New England" is available at right.